fbadcontrols-cscw21/fbadcontrols-cscw21.github.io/oldadprefs.md

 ---

 # Your Ad Preferences (prior to August 2020)
-The interaction to get to the Your Ad Preferences page (Figure~\ref{fig:oldadpref}) prior to 2020 was the same as the current interaction to Ad Preferences.
+The path to get to the Your Ad Preferences page prior to August 2020 was the same as the current path to Ad Preferences.

 ## Desktop (April 2020)
 ![Your Ad Preferences (prior to August 2020)](other/oldadpreferences.png)